tcerda95/Pythia/README.md

 ## Goal

-Currently, the goal is that Pythia should recognize that someone is *near* her and *engage* in a conversation with that someone.
-This conversation would consist of the following flow:
+Currently, the goal is that Pythia should recognize that someone is *near* her and *engage* in a conversation with that someone, all while lighting LEDs up which are contained inside a crystal ball.
+The conversation would consist of the following flow:

 * Pythia says an *opening speech*, inviting the other person to a conversation
 * Pythia *waits* and *listens* for an answer